 6. How About Photography?

 Do you have a passion for taking photos?
 Why not try professional photography and sell photos to publications or blogging sites.
-You can learn some basic Photoshop skills to edit your pictures before selling them to sites like Foap, Etsy, Shutterstock, Adobe Stock, and Getty Images, among many others.
+You can learn some basic Photoshop skills to edit your pictures before selling them to sites like Foap, Etsy, Shutterstock, Adobe Stock, Getty Images, and Freepik among many others.

-Photography is a wide field, and you can venture into wedding photography, pet photography, food photography, landscape photography, and so on.
+Photography is a wide field, and you can venture into the wedding niche, pet nich, food niche, landscape photography, and so on.
 Alternatively, you can take pictures and print them on canvas, phone cases, t-shirts, etc. There are plenty of platforms where you can sell your products online.

 7. Freelance Graphic Design